 3. You Believe Supplements Will Save You

 While supplements can definitely help you progress faster, they can also slow you down if you use them improperly.
-How many times have you used a fat loss supplement and it didn’t worked?
+How many times have you used a fat loss supplement and it didn’t work?

 Of course you saw at least one in your lifetime.
 And I can bet you most likely tried at least one supplement that promised increased fat loss.